Why another airport?

 The airport will help support this growth.
 It will support almost 28,000 direct and indirect jobs by 2031 and connect businesses to national and international markets.
 It will deliver world-class transport systems, improve business links and provide economic benefits.

-For more information, see An Airport For Western Sydney.
+For more information, see the factsheet Western Sydney Airport Overview.